OpenShot/openshot-qt/README.md

 ## Ask a question

-You can ask a question here on GitHub if you need/want to.
+You can ask any question you have here https://github.com/OpenShot/openshot-qt/issues.